MissVeronica/um-custom-username-field/README.md

 2. Users can be identified by both Username, Email address and the UM meta_key value.
 3. Add the additional Custom user field for identification in the Label.

+## Error messages
+1. There are more than one user registered with this ID

 ## Updates
 1. Version 1.0.0
 2. Version 1.1.0 Tested with UM 2.8.6